angelawyman/javascript-review/intro.md

 Where else do you put the script tag?
 Remember that the script, which is placed in the head section, will be executed before the <body> is rendered.
 If you want to get elements in the body, it's a good idea to place your script at the end of the body tag.
 It's a good idea to place scripts at the bottom of the <body> element To let the web page fully load in the browser window.
 This can improve page load, because HTML display is not blocked by scripts loading.

 ### And?
 Link to External file
-Link to an external created custom file in the head or to a hosted library:
+Link to an external created custom script file in the head or to a hosted library:
     `<script src="demo.js"></script>`
      `<script src="modernizer.js"></script>`
     `<script src="https://code.jquery.com/jquery-2.2.0.min.js"></script>`

-Scripts can be placed in external files.
-External scripts are useful and practical when the same code is used in a number of different web pages.
+External scripts are useful and practical when the same code is applied to different web pages.
-Placing a JavaScript in an external file has the following advantages:
-- It separates HTML and code.
-- It makes HTML and JavaScript easier to read and maintain.
+- Placing a JavaScript in an external file separates HTML and code  and make it easier to read and maintain.
 - Cached JavaScript files can speed up page loads.

 ### Basics

-Your demo.js file includes the following JavaScript:

 >alert("This is an alert box!");